 Share the results from your personality test with a colleague — ask them to complete the test too and discuss your findings.

 Assess your team as a clinical microsystem using the 5 Ps.

 Discuss in your team what are your shared team goals and values?
-This list of values may help you in discussions.

 Discuss and test out a way to introduce a safety huddle or tea-time team chat in your practice.

 Say thank you to a member of your team who has helped you today.

 Read how structured feedback with SBI can help you give quick, constructive feedback.
 (Situation – Behaviour – Impact)

 Print some Kudos cards — these are free-to-download cards that you can use for thanking and praising people in your team.

 Reflect on how you share praise within your team.
 How do you pass on positive feedback from patients?
 How could you improve this?